 Membership:

 Membership of the STC is open members to of UKspace and techUK.
-Organisations / companies interested in joining the STC are requested to provide to Chairman and to the Secretariat a brief note (by email) overviewing their organisation and describing their organisation’s activities and interests in satellite telecommunications matters.
+Organisations / companies interested in joining the STC are requested to provide to Chair and to the Secretariat a brief note (by email) overviewing their organisation and describing their organisation’s activities and interests in satellite telecommunications matters.

 Modus Operandi: